esteeschwarz/SPUND-LX/psych/HA/poster/poster-005.md

 Inspired by Zimmerer et al. ([2017](#ref-zimmerer_deictic_2017)) we are interested in observations concerning coherence and propositional conditions in schizophrenia language, as these linguistic markers appear underinvestigated in research while they seem to play a crucial role within target group language.
 (As such seen as asset of thinking or world building capacity which might suffer from linguistic deficits within the range of positive symptoms.)

-## method (M3)
+## method (M5)

 To compute distances we queried a corpus for matching conditions where certain (assumed) determiners appear before similar nouns.
-In M3 we restricted all matching antecendents of conditions b-f to must also be tagged “DET”.
+In M5 no restrictions concerning the matching antecedents to be tagged “DET” were accounted for.
 This distance should give us information structural evidence of how strong these noun occurences are connected, i.e. if a noun appears out of the blue mostly or if it somewhere before has been introduced to the audience.
 In information structure definitions this would be termed with **given and new information** ([Prince 1981](#ref-prince_toward_1981)).

 ------------------------------------------------------------------------